TotalTechGeek/handlebars-jle/README.md

 template({ age: 10 }); // 11
 ```

 If your method is synchronous and deterministic (same input always produces the same output, and it will never return a promise), you should specify that in the options.
-This will allow the engine to optimize the method.
+This will allow the engine to optimize the method; and if synchronous, allow it to be used by `compile`

 Here is a more interesting example, using async support: